mayurjobanputra/Agentic-Nation-State/readme.md

 In a system that "self-assembles," you can't just pull a plug, because the system might have already replicated its logic elsewhere.
 We need a **Three-Tiered Kill Switch**:

-1.  **The Local Brake (The Sandbox):** The Auditor can freeze a specific Docker machine.
+1.  **The Local Brake (The Sandbox):** The Auditor can freeze a specific isolated environment.
 The "Video City" goes into lockdown, but the "Text City" keeps working.
 2.  **The Financial Freeze (The Wallet):** Since agents need "fuel" (API tokens/credits), this kill switch cuts the funding.
 The agents are still "alive," but they can't think or move.
 They are paralyzed.
 3.  **The Poison Pill (The Logic Kill):** A high-priority signal broadcast to the Ticket System that says: "All current goals are void.
 Revert to 'Dormant' state immediately."
 This is the "Nuclear Option."